Become a childcare provider

 You will need to meet Ofsted requirements and have appropriate health checks and DBS checks to ensure that you are suitable to work with children before Ofsted will consider registering you.

-Further information about the registration process and the online application form can be accessed at the Ofsted website.
+Further information about the registration process and the online application form can be accessed on GOV.UK

-Most providers caring for children under 8 years old for more than 2 hours a day in England must register with Ofsted.
-If you’re a childminder, you can register with a childminder agency instead.
+Most providers caring for children under 8 years old for more than 2 hours a day in England must register with Ofsted on the Early Years register and the Compulsory part of the Childcare register.
+For children aged 8 and over, you can register on the Voluntary part of the Childcare register.
+You can discuss options with your allocated practice officer.

 To register, you need to be 18 or over and have the right to work in the United Kingdom.